noorbuchi/season-spring-2024/README.md

 the `README` to the interpreter repository (linked below).
 These will arm you with _all_ of the resources you need.
 There are so few instructions in the language that the introductory comment in the interpreter shows you _every one of them_.

+> Note: this week is a bit different in that _the par program is not provided for you_.
+However, the par score `282` represents
+> the most abstruse way the commissioner could think of doing this in the language.
+It's your job to not only figure out _how this
+> program should be written_: you've got to winnow bytes from your creation until you've got it to the smallest state possible.

 ## Tips

 Tips for golfing are available for Prolog language and as general pointers: